Anonoei/klipper_auto_tap/README.md

 ```
 [auto_tap]
 ```
-Optionally, you can include these definitions instead of using the macro arguments
+The values listed below are the defaults Auto TAP uses.
+You can include them if you wish to change their values.
 ```
 [auto_tap]
-x: 150               ; X position to probe, should be the middle of your bed
+x: Unset             ; X position to probe, should be the middle of your bed
-y: 150               ; Y position to probe, should be the middle of your bed
+y: Unset               ; Y position to probe, should be the middle of your bed
 z: 10                ; Z position to park
 probe_to: -2         ; Lower probe until it triggers, or reaches this value
 set: True            ; Set probe offset after calculation
 settling_probe: True ; Perform a dummy probe before starting
-calc_method: unset   ; Defaults to your printers leveling method, "QGL", or "STA".
+calc_method: Unset   ; Defaults to your printers leveling method, "QGL", or "STA".
 You probably don't want to change this
 stop: 2.0            ; Lift Z up to this amount for TAP to de-actuate
 step: 0.005          ; Lift Z by this amount each check
-samples: unset       ; Number of samples to take, Defaults to your config's probe sample count
+samples: Unset       ; Number of samples to take, Defaults to your config's probe sample count
-retract: unset       ; Lift up by this amount at end, Defaults to your config's probe retract distance
+retract: Unset       ; Lift up by this amount at end, Defaults to your config's probe retract distance
-probe_speed: unset   ; Probe at this speed, Defaults to your config's probe travel speed
+probe_speed: Unset   ; Probe at this speed, Defaults to your config's probe travel speed
-lift_speed: unset    ; Retract at this speed, Defaults to your config's probe lift speed
+lift_speed: Unset    ; Retract at this speed, Defaults to your config's probe lift speed
 travel_speed: 1000   ; Speed for travel to park position
 ```
 ### Macro
 Run the klipper command `AUTO_TAP`.
 You can also use the arguments below Argument       | Default | Description
 -------------- | ------- | -----------
-X              | 150     | X position to probe
-Y              | 150     | Y position to probe
-Z              | 10      | Z position to park
+X              | Unset   | X position to probe, Defaults to the middle of the x rail `(max - min)/2` Y              | Unset   | Y position to probe, Defaults to the middle of the y rail `(max - min)/2` Z              | 10      | Z position to park
 PROBE_TO       | -2      | Lower probe until it triggers, or reaches this value
 SET            | 1       | Set probe offset after calculation